 Marine Corps Community Services (MCCS) is a comprehensive set of programs that support and enhance the operational readiness, war fighting capabilities, and life quality of Marines, their families, retirees and civilians.
 Our programming includes employment, personal financial management, education and transition assistance; fitness and recreation, deployment support and family team building, child care and youth activities, prevention, counseling and victim support; golf courses; dining and entertainment; and shopping.
 MCCS is valued by leadership as being a user-friendly and a responsive single portal that provides constant and unwavering support to Marines and their families throughout their entire service or affiliation with the United States Marine Corps.
 MCCS delivers goods and services at over 2,250 facilities with a staff of more than 12,000 employees worldwide.

-MCCS Forward is a dynamic, digital news publication that focuses on topics and services universally important to Marines and family members.
+USMC-MCCS is a dynamic, digital news publication that focuses on topics and services universally important to Marines and family members.
 Built on a foundation of authentic stories and inspiring experiences, it is designed to spark conversation and tell the story of Marines and their families in a creative, refreshing way.
-MCCS Forward is the official website of Marine Corps Community Services.
+USMC-MCCS is the official website of Marine Corps Community Services.

 Marines are the youngest, most junior, and least married of the four military services.